-- Ability to design of field system for its application. - Ability to design sing and three phase transformer. - Ability to design armature and field of DC machines. - Ability to design stator and rotor of induction motor.
+- Ability to understand basics of design considerations for rotating and static electrical machines - Ability to design of field system for its application. - Ability to design sing and three phase transformer. - Ability to design armature and field of DC machines. - Ability to design stator and rotor of induction motor.